Did you know…

 Care at home

 Making small adjustments to your pet’s home environment can assist them as they start to show signs of ageing.
-Things to consider when living with a senior pet could include:
+Things to consider when living with a senior feline could include:

-- Providing easy access to food and water, consider raising the food and water bowl slightly off the ground
+- Providing easy access to food and water

 - Keeping them cool in summer and warm in winter

 As our cats age, you may notice they become less active and start spending more time indoors.
-Their metabolism also slows down, making it harder for them to digest higher levels of protein and fat found in kitten and adult cat diets.
+Their metabolism also changes, making it harder for them to digest higher levels of protein and fat found in kitten and adult cat diets.
 Transitioning your cat onto a premium senior diet once they turn seven will be beneficial for managing their overall health.
+Diets that are designed for senior cats may also have special nutrients to support joint health and kidney health.
+Chat to your vet about choosing the right diet for your cat.

-One of the easiest way to care for your cat’s teeth is providing a varied diet that promotes chewing and gentle abrasion on the teeth.
-Such foods include human grade chunky cooked meat/ calamari/ cooked chicken hearts, dry foods especially formulated for oral hygiene.
-Of course, the best thing to ensure your cats teeth are clean is daily brushing.
-Ensure your cats eat slowly and consider a go-slow bowl.
+One of the easiest ways to care for your cat’s teeth is providing a varied diet that promotes chewing and gentle abrasion on the teeth.
+There are senior dry foods that are especially formulated for oral hygiene.
+Of course, the best thing to ensure your cats teeth are clean is regular check-ups with your vet.
+Your vet can examine their mouth, gums and teeth and provide a tailored plan for your cat’s dental health.
+If you’ve ever had a toothache you know how painful a sore tooth can be.
+Cats can’t tell us when it hurts.
+If your cat avoids hard kibble or seems off their food, book a dental check up today.

 Frequent health check-ups